HELM AUDIO™ WINS A 6th CES INNOVATION AWARD THAT WILL CHANGE HOW THE WORLD HEARS

 In partnership with ASIUS Technologies and their multi-patented ADEL™ (Ambrose Diaphonic Ear Lens) technology demonstrates a shift in how hearing can be protected, enhanced, and restored.
 ADEL creates a "Second Ear Drum" creating a natural way to protect against noise and pressure induced hearing loss that doesn't sacrifice audio fidelity.
 Users of ADEL equipped products can safely hear in a variety of environments without exposure to damaging sound pressure levels.

 Over 1.5 Billion people live with hearing loss or hearing issues worldwide, that worsen with age.
-ELM and ASIUS are positioned to provide solutions that represent a paradigm shift in hearing health and protection.
+HELM and ASIUS are positioned to provide solutions that represent a paradigm shift in hearing health and protection.
 The ADEL AirTips tech represents a giant leap forward by the pioneer of in-ear monitor headphones, Stephen Ambrose.
 Ambrose's expertise and research led to the development of ADEL™ for not only audio professionals, but everyone with an interest in preserving their hearing.

 Proven in case studies and funded by the National Institutes of Health, the National Science Foundation and supported by leading US Universities, the results are dramatic.
 Brian Johnson of AC/DC in a variety of interviews and the recently published new book "The Lives of Brian: A Memoir," talks about how the ADEL Technology gave him hope by allowing him to hear again and ultimately rejoin the band.